 Your Personal Tutor should also be able to assist you, or, if they are unable to, you can contact the Director of Studies Team.
-The Department Office can assist with administrative queries about your course, tutorial group, handing in work etc. If you find yourself in financial difficulties or personal difficulties you should seek advice from the Student Services centre located in the entrance to 4W.
+The Department Office can assist with administrative queries about your course, tutorial group, handing in work etc. If you find yourself in financial difficulties or personal difficulties you should seek advice from the Student Services centre located in the entrance to 4W and the Virgil Building.